 “AQMD/APCD” or “air district” or “air quality management district” or “air pollution control district” means any district created or continued in existence pursuant to the provisions of Part 3 (commencing with Section 40000) of Division 26 of the Health and Safety Code.

-“ARB” means the California Air Resources Board.

-“ARB ID” means, for the purposes of this article, the unique identification number assigned to each facility, supplier, and electric power entity that reports GHG emissions to the ARB.
+“ARB ID” means, for the purposes of this article, the unique identification number assigned to each facility, supplier, and electric power entity that reports GHG emissions to CARB.

-“ARB offset credit” is as defined in the cap-and-trade regulation.

 “Artificial island” is a plot of land or other structure constructed on a body of water to support onshore petroleum or natural gas production.

 “Asphalt” means a dark brown-to-black cement-like material obtained by petroleum processing and containing bitumens as the predominant component.
 It includes crude asphalt as well as the following finished products: cements, fluxes, the asphalt content of emulsions (exclusive of water), and petroleum distillates blended with asphalt to make cutback asphalts.

-“Asset-controlling supplier” means any entity that owns or operates inter-connected electricity generating facilities or serves as an exclusive marketer for these facilities even though it does not own them, and is assigned a supplier-specific identification number and system emission factor by ARB for the wholesale electricity procured from its system and imported into California.
+“Asset-controlling supplier” or “ACS” means any entity that owns or operates inter-connected electricity generating facilities or serves as an exclusive marketer for these facilities even though it does not own them, and is assigned a supplier-specific identification number and system emission factor by CARB for the wholesale electricity procured from its system and imported into California.
 Asset controlling suppliers are considered specified sources.

 "Assigned emissions level” means an amount of emissions, in CO₂e, assigned to the reporting entity by the Executive Officer under the requirements of section 95103(g).